 The Grill and Spaccanapoli always permit casual wear.

-Indeed, Silver Muse guests have seen the World and are discerning.
+Silver Muse is very popular, no matter where in the World she sails.
+Indeed, guests have seen the World and they are discerning.
 They generally range in age from 35 to 70-years old.

 Sometimes there may be families with children onboard.
-Silver Muse has a dedicated kids club to cater for this on certain sailings.
+There is a dedicated kids club to cater for this on certain sailings.
 However, Silver Muse is not especially child-friendly.

 On my Silver Muse review voyage most guests were from the U.S.A, Australia and the U.K, but Canadians and Europeans were also onboard.